FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 #### Rule 11.8
 Ref 47
-MISRA C-2012 Rule 11.8 we're copying a memory address that points to the
+MISRA c-2012 Rule 11.8 warns about removing the `const` qualifier when
-        start of a function.
-There is no intention to change the value of the pointee
+        assigning one value to another.
+In this case however, a function pointer is being copied.
+It doesn't make sense in case of function pointers for the pointee to be const or mutable.
+Thus, this rule is safe to suppress.

 #### Rule 14.3
 Ref 22